 Latest Singapore Rankings

-Source: World Economic Forum, The Global Competitiveness Index 2016-2017 Rankings
+Source: World Economic Forum, The Global Competitiveness Index 2018 Rankings.

-Singapore is the least corrupt nation in Asia and ranked 8th in the world
+Singapore is the least corrupt nation in Asia and ranked 3rd in the world.

 Source: World Economic Forum, Global Competitiveness Report 2015/2016

-Singapore is ranked top in Asia and 6th in the world for innovation
+Singapore is ranked top in South-east Asia, East Asia and Oceania and 5th in the world for innovation